Proudly supporting local industry and delivering destination marketing initiatives for the Atherton Tablelands since 1986.

 The organisation is managed by a Board of Directors, elected by the industry (members).

 Today, Tourism Atherton Tablelands receives no funding from Tablelands Regional Council or Mareeba Shire Council.
 The organisation is supported by over 130 members and delivers activity that promotes the Atherton Tablelands as a holiday destination.

-The peak industry body for tourism, be a strong voice for the industry and the lead agency for delivering destination marketing activities for the Atherton Tablelands region.
+As the peak regional industry body for tourism, our purpose is to be a strong voice for the industry and the lead agency for delivering destination marketing activities for the Atherton Tablelands region.

-For the Atherton Tablelands to be recognised as one of the world’s best self-drive destination to engage with nature, culinary delights and adventure trails.
+For the Atherton Tablelands to be recognised as one of the world’s best self-drive destinations to engage with nature, culinary delights and adventure trails.

 To strengthen the capacity and integration of the tourism industry and develop partnerships to actively support visitor growth.

 Tourism is the second largest economic driver for the Atherton Tablelands.